tolerance <- 0.05Appendix B — Near Equality Tests

 Integration with NetLogo (Wilensky, 1999) is facilitated by the logolink R package (Vartanian, 2026b).
 This package enables the execution of BehaviorSpace experiments directly from R.

-Output is extracted in Table and Lists format, containing values, latitude, and longitude for patches, along with global variables that describe the model’s configuration and settings.
+Output is extracted in Table and Lists format, containing values, latitude, and longitude for patches, along with global variables that describe the model’s settings.

 No Java dependencies are required.
 NetLogo bundles its own Java Runtime Environment (JRE), ensuring independent operation regardless of the system’s Java installation.